macfound/Power-BI-Data-Connectors/FluxxGrantmaker/README.md

 5. The Navigator will provide you with a list of all core tables of data that can be downloaded.
 ![ShowTables](https://user-images.githubusercontent.com/9000285/129103216-6ef864f7-2cd8-407c-9407-4de1a715a42b.PNG)

+**NOTE**
+The models available in the connector are only the core models.
+If you require data from dynamic models, you can edit the connector to add the models you require using the following steps:
+* Download the Fluxx.mez file
+* Rename the file to Fluxx.zip
+* Open the Fluxx.m file with Notepad
+* Starting on line 34 of the Fluxx.m file is a list of all of the core models.
+Add your custom models to this list.
+* Add your dynamic models and save the file
+* Rename the Fluxx.zip to Fluxx.mez

 ## Defining Columns and Filters ##